gasparcl/gasparcl/README.md

 **About me:**

-I am a Full stack web developer, working towards becoming a full cycle developer.
+I am a Backend developer - manly Java -, who also loves Frontend developing - JavaScript, TypeScript, React, Next etc - and a bunch of other tools.

 - [Ask me anything here](https://github.com/gasparcl/gasparcl/issues)